Pereingo/statsd-csharp-client/README.md

     Metrics.Counter("stat-name");
     Metrics.Gauge("gauge-name", gaugeValue);

- And timing blocks of code:
+ And timing around blocks of code:

     using (Metrics.StartTimer("stat-name"))
     {
       DoMagic();
     }

-And adding a timer using a sta name and time value from your code:
+And adding a timer using a stat name and time value calculated by your code:

     Metrics.Timer("stat-name", (int)stopwatch.ElapsedMilliseconds);